-Trinity Western University’s Biotechnology Program equips students with the knowledge, experience, ethical expertise, and contacts necessary to forge their way into this exciting and innovative field.
-Students may go on to work for a laboratory that manufactures anticancer drugs, a vaccine against bird flu, or a groundbreaking nanotech device to treat macular degeneration – a leading cause of blindness; or maybe their research will lead to a break-through discovery of a pest-resistant crop to help alleviate hunger in the developing world?
+Biotechnology at Trinity Western University is an applied Biology degree program that equips students with the knowledge, experience, ethical expertise, and contacts necessary to forge their way into this exciting and innovative field.
+Students may go on to work for a laboratory that manufactures anticancer drugs, a vaccine against bird flu, or a groundbreaking nanotech device to treat macular degeneration – a leading cause of blindness; or maybe their research will lead to a break-through discovery of a pest-resistant crop to help alleviate hunger in the developing world.

-Biotechnology students have the opportunity to not only study science and business courses in the classroom but also work with biotechnology experts in our community through internships and co-ops.
-What’s more, students can access to our new biology and analytical chemistry laboratories, our confocal microscopy suite and our on-campus Ecosystem Study Area.
+Biotechnology students have the opportunity to not only study science in the classroom but also work with life science experts in our community through practicums and co-ops.
+What’s more, students can access our new biology and analytical chemistry research laboratories, our confocal microscopy suite and our on-campus Ecosystem Study Area.
 Together these combined opportunities give students marketable skills and an employment advantage.

 Graduates of the biotechnology programs will possess: